Hyundai Santa Fe SM

 The Sirius G4JS engine uses interference timing belt drive.
 Change interval: 90,000 km.
 Many used vehicles are on the road with an overdue belt.

 Symptoms: Engine suddenly no longer starts; no compression; possible crunching on failure. - !!
-Timing belt failure with valve damage from 90,000 km
+Balance shaft belt destroys timing belt from 80,000 km

-Symptoms: Sudden engine stop without warning, then no restart, no compression in affected cylinders - !!
+Symptoms: Heavy engine vibration (precursor), then sudden engine stop without warning.
+No cold-start rattle like chain engines. - !!
 Oil seal ageing leaks from 130,000 km

 Older Sigma/Delta V6 engine tends to oil leaks at valve cover gaskets and camshaft seals at high mileage.
 Labour-intensive disassembly due to the tight V6 packaging.